 For us, the online community was hugely important, as were the experiences of medical professionals around the world.
 As a mother of a child with special needs, I feel like it’s my responsibility to not only help my son, but the whole special needs community – even if they don’t share Nathan’s condition.

 Marcela De Vivo is a freelance writer and mother of three in Southern California, the oldest of which suffers from cerebral palsy.
-She is committed to helping him and others with special needs live the best life possible, and works with Northwest to help make this a reality.
+She is committed to helping him and others with special needs live the best life possible.
 You can read more of her journey on PrayForNathan.org.

 RareDisease Dialog is the official blog for the National Organization for Rare Disorders (NORD).
 NORD’s staff and friends will share information of interest to the entire rare disease community.